 Genetic counseling before and after a BRCA test is

 very important to help you understand the benefits, risks, and possible

 and ovarian cancer is higher if she has BRCA1 or BRCA2

 gene changes.
 Men with these gene changes have an increased risk of breast cancer.
 And both men and women with these changes may be at an increased risk for other cancers.
 The gene changes can be inherited from either

 your mother's or father's side of the family.

 If you don't meet any of these criteria, you are not likely to have a BRCA1 or BRCA2 gene change.
-Only about 2 out of 100 adult women have an increased risk of having a BRCA gene change.2
+Only about 2 or 3 out of 1000 adult women have a BRCA gene change.1

 Health Tools help you make wise health decisions or take action to improve your health.